Burrendah Boulevard works and pop up skate facility

 Who is doing the work?

-The City of Canning’s construction team.
+The City of Canning’s construction team and some contractors.

 Why is this work being done?